Call for Participation

 - kicking the ball towards the goal,

-- ability of getting up autonomously from a fall (Kid Size)
+- ability of getting up autonomously from a fall (Kid and Teen Size only)

 However, more complex and intelligent behavior of teams of robots demonstrating localization and team play are preferred, particularly recordings from actual soccer matches.